 Pause to think about how you would want to reflect on your two years while walking across the stage at graduation.
 Give us specifics.
 If you’ve read our website, attended events, and/or spoken to our admissions team, you know there is a lot to look forward to: challenging classes, concentrations, organizations, student/alumni networking, award-winning professors, unique career-oriented opportunities, a vibrant city, and the list goes on.
 Illustrate what attributes of the program you plan to take full advantage of, and how that fits into your post-MBA self.
 In addition, how do you plan to give back while you are a student?
 What will be your lasting legacy?
 Convince us that you are indispensable to our community.

 MBA Optional Statement

-Please provide any additional information you believe is important and/or address any areas of concern that will be beneficial to the Admissions Committee in considering your application (e.g. unexplained gaps in work experience, choice of recommenders, academic performance, or extenuating personal circumstances).
+Please provide any additional information you believe is important or address any areas of concern that you believe will be beneficial to MBA Admissionsi n considering your application. (e.g. gaps in work experience, choice of recommender, academic performance, or extenuating personal circumstances)

 This one is pretty self-explanatory.
 Honestly, the most important piece of advice we can give you regarding this final prompt is to remember that the optional statement is just that– optional.
 Only applicants who feel that some piece of their profile deserves more explanation should submit an optional statement.
 This section of the application is not to be used to tell us more about your extracurricular activities, or to expand upon your personal introduction.
 While we love to see how excited you are to share more info with us, there are other ways to let the admissions committee know about additional projects or passions.
 The bottom of your resume or your interview are likely better forums for this.
 Optional statements should focus on filling gaps or answering questions we are likely to have about you.